How Not To Learn German Quickly

 Therefore, I have become very cautious in dealing out general advice to new learners.
 It’s almost impossible to recommend a certain style of learning German that will work for everyone.
 It’s much easier to say what won’t work!

-Stuff Your Brain With Vocabulary
+Cram Your Brain With Vocabulary

 Some people think that if they learn as many German words as possible as quickly as possible their vocabulary will surely grow.
 It must, right?
 The bigger the input, the better the output?
 Actually, no. Just memorizing random word lists will not magically increase your “Wortschatz” (literally: word treasure).